pheonx-org/pheonx-core/c-abi-libp2p/examples/cpp/README.md

 ### Relay hop restart
 The example polls AutoNAT for up to 10 seconds.
-If the node reports **public** reachability, it automatically restarts with relay hop enabled, re-dials the bootstrap peers, and continues with the ping dial.
+If the node reports **public** reachability, it automatically restarts with relay hop enabled and continues with the ping dial using the same bootstrap list.